Gyles Brandreth: Television

-A frequent guest on BBC television panel shows, he has appeared on six episodes of QI and six episodes of Have I Got News for You.
+A frequent guest on BBC television panel shows, he has appeared on nine episodes of QI (as well as confirmed to appear on a future episode of Series W) and nine episodes of Have I Got News for You.
 He has appeared in episodes of Channel 5's The Gadget Show, and is a contributor to the BBC's early evening programme The One Show.

-He appeared on Room 101 in 2005, while Paul Merton was host, successfully banishing the Royal Variety Performance and the British honours system into Room 101, saying that he would never accept an honour himself.
-In 2013 he clarified that position, stating that he had "no fundamental objection to the honours system", and that he selected the honours system for Room 101 because he could "tell funny stories about it".
+He appeared on Room 101 in 2005, while Paul Merton was host, successfully banishing the Royal Variety Performance and the British honours system into Room 101, declaring that he would never accept an honour himself.
+In 2013, Brandreth clarified his position, stating that he had "no fundamental objection to the honours system", and that he selected the honours system for Room 101 because he could "tell funny stories about it".

-In October 2019, Brandreth appeared in series 3 of Richard Osman's House of Games, winning two of the five episodes.
+In October 2019, Brandreth appeared in Series 3 of Richard Osman's House of Games, winning two of the five episodes.

-Also in 2019, Brandreth appeared on series 1 of Celebrity Gogglebox alongside Sheila Hancock.
-In 2020, Brandreth returned for Series 2, alongside Maureen Lipman.
-In 2022, he appeared in the series with Joanna Lumley and Carol Vorderman.
+Also in 2019, he appeared on Series 1 of Celebrity Gogglebox alongside Sheila Hancock.
+In 2020 and 2021, Brandreth returned for Series 2 and 3, alongside Maureen Lipman.
+In 2022, he appeared in Series 4 with Joanna Lumley and Carol Vorderman.
+In 2023, he returned with Lumley for Series 5, as well as Susie Dent.

 In 2020, Brandreth and actor Sheila Hancock replaced Timothy West and Prunella Scales in a two-episode series of Great Canal Journeys, travelling down the River Thames.
 In the first episode Timothy West gave the two novice canal boaters a crash course in barging.
-They went down the Staffordshire Waterways in 2021 for another two-episode series.
+They navigated the Staffordshire Waterways in 2021 for another two-episode series.

-On 16 October 2021, Brandreth appeared as a celebrity contestant on Beat the Chasers in aid of Great Ormond Street Hospital.
+On 16 October 2021, Brandreth appeared alongside Anne Hegerty as a celebrity contestant on the ITV show Beat the Chasers—described as Gogglebox in celebrity guise—in aid of Great Ormond Street Hospital to support the Countess of Ulster and her fellow clinicians' work.
 On 24 October 2022, Brandreth appeared on Bargain Hunt: BBC 100th Birthday Special to commemorate the BBC's 100th Anniversary.
 His team mate was Tony Blackburn.